Maahsome/ktrouble/README.md

 - [x] KT-23:  Add a "source" property, indicating if a utility object is from the upstream source
 - [x] KT-20:  Add an update command to update an existing utility definition
 - [x] KT-24:  Add a pull command to display a list of utilities that are on the upstream source, but not downloaded locally, allow an "All" or "multi-select" to choose which to pull
+- [x] KT-28:  Add set gituser, set gittokenvar, and set gittoken to facilitate setting these config.yaml settings for interation with git